 How we use information about you

-We are committed at all times to protecting your privacy and will only use information ethically and lawfully in accordance with the Data Protection Act 1998, the Human Rights Act 1998, the common law duty of confidentiality and other relevant legislation.
+We are committed at all times to protecting your privacy and will only use information ethically and lawfully in accordance with the Data Protection Act 2018, the Human Rights Act 1998, the common law duty of confidentiality, the EU General Data Protection Regulation and other relevant legislation.
 All NHS organisations have to follow the principles and values set out in the NHS Constitution when using and sharing confidential personal information.
-Local Authorities (which provide Social Care services) have a similar set of values.
+Local Authorities (which provide Social Care services) have a similar set of values

 Who we are

-In a few circumstances other duties or obligations to share information outweigh confidentiality, and personal information is shared without consent, for example to ensure the safety of a child or vulnerable adult or to report a notifiable disease.
+In a few circumstances other duties or obligations to share information outweigh confidentiality, and personal information will be shared, for example to ensure the safety of a child or vulnerable adult or to report a notifiable disease.

-You have the right to withhold consent or object to your information being shared, but in some circumstances this may delay or affect the care you receive.
-Always consult your GP or relevant health professional, before deciding to withdraw consent from sharing your information, as they will be able to advise you of the benefits of sharing and potential consequences of not sharing.
+You have the right to object to your information being shared, but in some circumstances this may delay or affect the care you receive.
+Always consult your GP or relevant health professional, before deciding to object to sharing your information, as they will be able to advise you of the benefits of sharing and potential consequences of not sharing.

 How Connected Care uses your information

 We copy key parts of your health and social care records, produced by partner organisations, into a single secure system that links these together.
-This allows users, who are approved and authorised by one of the sharing organisations, to view, with consent, an individual’s care records from all the Connected Care partner organisations.
+This allows users, who are approved and authorised by one of the sharing organisations, to view an individual’s care records from all the Connected Care partner organisations.
 This sharing is solely for the provision of your care.

 How long we hold your information